-To create a culturally sensitive care community which supports the quality of life for our residents.
+To create a culturally sensitive care community that supports the quality of life for our residents.

 Sherman is a commercial lender with RBC and has been in the financial services industry since 2006.
 Born and raised in Victoria he remembers fond childhood memories of weekend trips to Chinatown and always walking past the Victoria Chinatown Care Centre.
 He was elected to the executive committee in 2018 and is committed to providing the highest quality of care for our residents while promoting a professional work environment for our caregivers.

 Gayle Chong, Director